 An estate plan is also about creating a customized plan that addresses your needs and desires, such as maintaining privacy, providing for multiple generations, or accomplishing charitable goals.

 |3.||The value of “stretching”|

 When reviewing assets, it’s not just the sum total that matters in designing an effective estate plan.
-Review where your retirement investments are located, in what type of account they’re held, and what the beneficiary options are for each account type.
-For instance, traditional IRA assets can be “stretched” so that they may last for the entire lifetime of the beneficiary, provided the recipient qualifies for that option and elects to receive it.
+Review where your retirement investments are located—in other words, what type of account they’re held in and what the beneficiary options are for each account type.
+For instance, distributions from IRAs and Roth IRAs can be “stretched” so that they may last for the entire lifetime of the beneficiary, provided the recipient qualifies for that option and elects to receive it.
 If you’re leaving money to a child or grandchild who is significantly younger than you, this benefit could be substantial, allowing tax-deferred or tax-free growth to continue for many years—even decades.

 Let’s say the owner of the IRA is age 70 and his daughter, Sue, is 35.
-If the owner of the IRA were to die next year and had designated Sue as the beneficiary, she would inherit the IRA at age 36.
-Based on the Internal Revenue Code table, Sue’s life expectancy would be 47.5 years.
-By opting to take stretch distributions over her entire life expectancy, and by taking her first distribution by December 31, 2016, Sue would receive the account balance, divided by 47.5, in the first year.
-For each subsequent year, she would subtract roughly one year from her previous year’s life expectancy and divide that new life-expectancy factor into her previous year-end account balance.
-The account could potentially last for 48 more years, as long as Sue remains alive.
+If the owner of the IRA were to die in 2017 and designated Sue as the beneficiary, Sue would inherit the IRA at age 36.
+Based on the Internal Revenue Code table, Sue’s life expectancy would be an additional 47.5 years.
+By stretching distributions over her entire life expectancy, and by taking her first distribution by December 31, 2018, Sue would receive a portion of the account balance (the entire account balance divided by 47.5) in the first year.
+For each subsequent year, she would subtract one year from her previous year’s life expectancy and divide that new life-expectancy factor into her previous year-end account balance.
+The account could potentially last more than 40 years.

 |4.||Probate and privacy concerns|